 Founded in 2005, DigiLens has become the leader in waveguide HUDs used for AR and VR applications and wearable devices.
-Based on our breakthrough optical platform and nanomaterial technology, we deliver best-in-class solutions using a unique, low cost photopolymer and contact-copy manufacturing process.
+Based on our breakthrough optical platform and photopolymer, we deliver best-in-class solutions using a unique, low cost photopolymer and contact-copy manufacturing process.
 Product applications exist in many high CAGR segments, however, DigiLens near term strategy is to remain focused on HUD solutions for avionics, automotive and consumer telematics applications.

 Through great partnerships, we’re connecting the world.

 Our strategy is:

 - To develop leading display technology that takes out the bulky, expensive hardware

 - To enable our partners to be as innovative as possible

 - To build on shared success: Our partners success is our success!

 - To inspire the innovators out there with the amazing things they can do with our technology, to change the world for the greater good